Rikoshet-234/studies/README.md

 ### ruby
 Ruby sources for the course of, well, *Ruby programming language*.
 Although I am pretty familiar with Ruby itself I cannot say the same thing about Rails.
 So this folder contains my first steps in Rails world.

+### python
+Python sources for the course of *extended Python* (not sure about the *extended* part though).
+Everything in that folder should be compatible with Python 3.

 ### unix
 Scripts and small C programs for the course of *Working in UNIX environment*.
 Most of them should work on any POSIX compatible system (tested on Linux and Solaris).